"A HARD DAY'S NIGHT"

 Recording The Album

 With a mere $500,000 in the budget, and the tentative title "Beatlemania," shooting for the movie was scheduled to begin on March 2, 1964.
 First order of business, though, was to record the music to be used in the film.
 This began immediately after their first historic visit to America in February of 1964.
-From February 25th to March 1st, eight new songs were completed, which was thought to be sufficient to fill the seven song requirement.
+Between February 25th and March 1st, 1964, eight new songs were completed, which was thought to be sufficient to fill the seven song requirement.

 This is not to say that "I'll Cry Instead" made it into the movie.
 Director Richard Lester required a song to be used during the "escape/fire escape" sequence of the film, which was inspired by his earlier "Running Jumping & Standing Still Film" and was said to be the precursor to the music videos of today.
 When "I'll Cry Instead" was suggested for this sequence, Richard Lester vetoed it no doubt because of its downbeat lyrics.